Prepare index variables

 The project is saved.

-2. In the Add Data window, ensure Living Atlas is selected.
-Search for and add the Multispectral Landsat imagery layer owned by Esri.
+- In the Add Data window, ensure Living Atlas is selected.
+Search for and add the Landsat Level-2 imagery layer owned by esri_imagery.

-The Multispectral Landsat imagery layer is added to your project.
-It contains decades' worth of data organized in scenes.
+The Landsat Level-2 imagery layer is added to your project.
+The Level-2 collection of science products has atmospherically corrected surface reflectance and surface temperature data dating to 1982.
 You'll adjust the Landsat service properties to get only the temperature data you're interested in.

-3. In the Contents pane, double-click Multispectral Landsat.
+- In the Contents pane, double-click Landsat Level-2.

 The Layer Properties window appears.

-5. For Processing Template, choose Band 10 Surface Temperature in Celsius.
+- For Processing Template, choose Surface Temperature (Celsius).

 This service uses a mosaic dataset to manage the decades' worth of scenes.
 By default, it displays the first scene.
 Selecting the mean operator will calculate an average temperature value from all the scenes available for your area of interest and based on the filters you'll apply.
-Next, you'll add a definition query with three arguments: Cloud Cover is less than or equal to 10 percent, scenes are classified as primary, and scenes were acquired during summer months.
+Next, you'll add a definition query with two arguments: Cloud Cover is less than or equal to 10 percent and scenes were acquired during summer months.

-7. Click the Definition Query tab.
-Delete the existing query.
+- Click the Definition Query tab and clickNew definition query.

 This query will filter out all scenes with more than 10 percent cloud cover.
 Clouds and cloud shadows in Landsat scenes adversely impact the results of any analysis.

 This clause will include only months that are considered summer months in the northern hemisphere.
-Your query now has three clauses.
+Your query now has two clauses.

 The service may take a few minutes to update.
 When it's finished, the scenes may show as a gray rectangle.
 To visualize the average summer temperatures in the layer, you'll symbolize the raster.

-13. In the Contents pane, right-click Multispectral Landsat and choose Symbology.
+- In the Contents pane, right-click Landsat Level-2 and choose Symbology.

 DRA is short for dynamic range adjustment, which automatically adjusts your active stretch type as you navigate around your image based on the pixel values in your current display.